 (033) 2654 1212 / +91 8336990006

 Teaching is an art, and usually we find teachers resorting to the traditional method of classroom lectures; which can bore the students.
 Eventually the students resort to day dreaming, bird watching from the class, counting the minutes to the bell and so on.
 This is when you being a teacher, can use some effective methods, to keep the child interested rather than the usual shouting and punishments in class.
-There is a Best CBSE affiliated School in Howrah namely Sudhir Memorial Institute Liluah has adopted innovative teaching methods to impart knowledge to its students.
+There is a CBSE school Howrah namely Sudhir Memorial Institute Liluah has adopted innovative teaching methods to impart knowledge to its students.

 Firstly, be honest, friendly and firm.
 No student wants an Adolf Hitler as their teacher, but rather a person on whom they can rely upon for help.
 See that the work assigned is to their level, simple addition cannot be given to class eight students it will bore them easily, or give them problems on permutations and combinations it will make them lose interest.
 Rather give them topics such as problems on mensuration, time and speed, and Pythagoras Theorem.